lichkitsch/campaigns/cheatsheet.md

 Roll
-d% and multiply the result by value listed
+d% and multiply the result by the value listed for item value.
+Add a zero for the value of treasure caches.

-Add lower dice (not HD) for consumables/obstacles
+Add lower dice (not HD) for consumables/obstacles.